aobo-y/uva-os/HW4/README.md

 ## Usage

-Building the executables form the source requires Go of at least 1.12.4.
+Building the executables from the source requires Go of at least 1.12.4.

 ```
 make